umarfarooqq95/Speech_Recognition/README.md

 and implemented convolutional neural network on it for all classification.
 The data used for this classification was audio files of different musical instruments.

-2.In plot_ICA files, dicusses ICA the different differentiate speaks in a audio files.
+2. In plot_ICA files, dicusses ICA the different differentiate speaks in a audio files.

-3.Algorithm like Cocktail-Party can be used for speech tagging.
+3. Algorithm like Cocktail-Party can be used for speech tagging.
 Advance new method which uses CNNs can als be used for better accuracy.

-4.File named Training_40_30k uses WSJ phoneme data from Prof.Bhiksha Raj sir class.
+4. File named Training_40_30k uses WSJ phoneme data from Prof.Bhiksha Raj sir class.
 We applied a method called contexting to increase accuracy during classification of different phonemes.